Now that baby is here, you can finally have that beer you've been craving—or can you?

-If you’re breastfeeding and wondering whether or not it’s okay to drink, you are not alone.
+If you're breastfeeding and wondering whether or not it's safe to drink alcohol, you're not alone.
+Here are some of your top questions about alcohol and breastfeeding, answered.

 Does alcohol affect your milk supply?

-You may have heard that certain beers can increase your milk supply.
-This is true, sort of—studies have found that a sugar in the barley that beer is made from can increase the hormone prolactin, which is involved in triggering let-down, or the release of breast milk.
+You may have heard that certain types of beer can increase your milk supply.
+This is true, sort of—studies have found that a sugar in the barley that beer is made from can increase the hormone prolactin, which is involved in triggering letdown, or the release of breast milk.

 And, alcohol may also temporarily change the flavor and smell of your milk, which can impact how much your baby eats—babies tend to nurse slightly more but take in less breast milk after their moms drink.